 I was a little late to Matt Pasquerella’s Stomp Under Foot (SUF) superior range of mostly Big Muff Style Compact Enclosure Fuzz Replicas.
-Besides the original - Electro-Harmonix’ Mike Matthews, I consider Matt to be one of a trio of the leading proponents of the Muff sound - alongside Marc Ahlfs of Skreddy Pedals, and Matthew Holl of Wren and Cuff.
+Besides the original - Electro-Harmonix’ Mike Matthews, I consider Matt to be one of a quartet of the leading proponents of the Muff sound - alongside Marc Ahlfs of Skreddy Pedals, Matthew Holl of Wren and Cuff, and Mike Vickery of Vick Audio.

 The first SUF pedal I properly encountered was the Dirt Preacher - courtesy of a Nick Jaffe demo - as below.
 I’m a huge fan of Fuzzy-Drive style pedals - and the Dirt Preacher seemed to sound like that perfect combination of Tweed Amp + Fuzz.
 I loved it on first encounter and was fortunate to acquire an ex-demo one off Reverb.com very early on.